Laguna (province): Spanish colonial period

-By the end of the 1700s, Laguna was a major province of 14,392 native families and 336 Spanish Filipino families.
+By the end of the 1700s, Laguna was a major province of 14,392 native families and 336 Spanish Filipino Mestizo families.
 There were also 2,000 Chinese-Filipino farmers/families.

+By 1818, the census recorded that fresh new numbers of Spanish-Filipino families resided in the following areas of Laguna: 2 at Angono, 3 at Baras, 2 at San Pedro Tunasan, 8 at Biñan, 4 at Calamba, 3 at Piyla, 2 at Calauang, 3 at Mavitao, and 7 at Pagsanjan.

 A major event in Laguna occurred in 1840, when religious intolerance led the people of Majayjay, Nagcarlan, Bay, and Biñan to join the revolt of Hermano Pule (Apolinario de la Cruz) of Lucban, Tayabas.
 This revolt was eventually crushed by Governor-General Marcelino de Oraá Lecumberri.

 As part of political restructuring during the 19th century, the municipalities of Morong, Pililla, Tanay, Baras, Binangonan, Jalajala, Angono and Cardona were separated from Laguna and re-organized to the province Politico-Militar Distrito de Morong.
 In 1858, the provincial capital was once again moved from Pagsanjan to Santa Cruz, where it stands until today.

 In 1861, José Rizal was born in Calamba to Francisco Mercado and Teodora Alonso.
 Rizal would become one of the leading members of the Propaganda Movement, who advocated political reforms for the colony.
 Rizal would go on to write two novels, Noli Me Tángere and El filibusterismo, which in part fueled additional anti-colonial sentiment, contributing to the eventual Philippine Revolution.
 In 1896, thousands of inhabitants, especially of Bay, Los Baños, Nagcarlan, Magdalena, Santa Cruz, and Pagsanjan had joined the revolutionary Katipunan.
 Rizal was executed on December 30, 1896, on charges of rebellion.
 Today, Rizal is recognized as a national hero of the Philippines.